Christian-Roedlach/ILPCR/README.md

-# Indoor Localization by Cross-Source Point Cloud Registration (ILPCR) library
+# Indoor Localization by Cross-Source Point Cloud Registration (ILPCR) Library

 This library and applications are part of the master thesis "Indoor Localization by Cross-Source Point Cloud Registration of LiDAR and RGB-D Datasets".
 Author: Christian Roedlach